-- properties purchased/acquired on or after 1 October 2015 through to 28 March 2018 inclusive and sold/ disposed of within two years, and - properties purchased/acquired on or after 29 March 2018 and sold within five years.
+- properties purchased/acquired on or after 1 October 2015 through to 28 March 2018 inclusive and sold/ disposed of within 2 years, and - properties purchased/acquired on or after 29 March 2018 and sold within 5 years.

-Net income from sales/disposals of most residential property is included in residential income in question 10 Box 10A.
+Net income from sales/disposals of most residential property is included in residential income at question 10.